aaslun/Sightings/readme.txt

 The purpose of Sightings is to connect any post or page with a map of a specific location.
 Sightings is an easy to use plug-in that utilizes the Google Maps v3 JavaScript API to let you geo-tag any post or page in your WordPress installation.
+Since version 1.2 you can even let your visitors submit their own geotagged places through a contribution form!
+Just use the shortcode: [sightings-form] on any post or page.
-You can display all your recorded sightings on a larger map by using the shortcode: [sightings-map] on any post or page.
+Display all your recorded sightings on a larger map by using the shortcode: [sightings-map] on any post or page.

 Example of situations where you'd find Sightings useful, if: